 Keypads and Touch Screens

-Biometric entry smart locks use fingerprint identification to operate the lock.
+Biometric entry smart door locks use fingerprint identification to operate the lock.
 This is now operating on most current smartphones.

-Are smart locks really better?
+Are smart door locks really better?

-The biggest benefits of smart locks are that they are configurable and can be more secure than the traditional key and lock.
+The biggest benefits of smart door locks are that they are configurable and can be more secure than the traditional key and lock.
 With digital locks they can be changed at any moment, should you think that someone has gained the code for your home or stolen a key fob, you can disconnect, reprogram, or wipe any potential security risk within a matter of minutes.
 Likewise if you would like to give someone temporary access, you would be able to allow someone access to your home but maintain that you have complete control over who is coming in and out of your home.

-Are all smart locks keyless?
+Are all smart door locks keyless?

-Different models of smart locks will come with different features.
+Different models of smart door locks will come with different features.
 Many of these digital locks come with a manual key override in case of fault or emergency.
 However, some models have committed completely to being keyless and do not have a keyway.

 Why doesn’t everyone have a smart lock?